LeidenUniversityLibrary/digmanclass/glossary.md

 Damaged goods
 -------------

-\'Be careful what you buy in the city of Erfurt: they sell you animals skins to which letters will not stick.\' This complaint of a medieval scribe shows that these craftsmen were well aware of the varying quality of animal skins, which they used as the basis for their books.
+'Be careful what you buy in the city of Erfurt: they sell you animals skins to which letters will not stick.'
+This complaint of a medieval scribe shows that these craftsmen were well aware of the varying quality of animal skins, which they used as the basis for their books.
 However, calves, sheep or goats that had gruntingly given up their livelihood and